Posted 03.10.2020 by Josh Krakauer

 You can also use Discord, LinkedIn Groups, or host the community on your own site.
 Consider which channel would work best for both your and your customers’ needs.

-As a business owner or B2B marketer, what’s the one thing in common that you share with your employees, partners and customers?
+As a business owner or B2B marketer, what’s the one thing you know for sure that you have in common with your employees, partners and customers?
 We’re all human beings with real human feelings, right?

 So why do we so often revert to stale stat posts and boring updates?